mlgill/zika_prediction/README.md

-# Prediction of Zika Outbreaks With Supervised Machine Learning
+# Prediction of Zika Outbreaks
 by Michelle L. Gill

 ## Introduction